 The above PDF document is not accessible.
 If you use assistive technology, such as a screen reader, and require an accessible version of this document, please email: firstname.lastname@example.org

 The implementation of the curriculum is the way in which the intended curriculum content and skills are delivered, taught and learned.
 In order for implementation of our innovative and broad curriculum to be highly effective teachers must demonstrate expert knowledge of both their subject and pedagogy.
-Equally, teachers plan high quality sequences of learning, with interdisciplinary links that support pupils to be suitably challenged, think, articulate, apply and problem solve fluently.
-In addition pupils are provided with opportunities to nurture and develop inquiring minds and master lifelong approaches to learning skills.
+Equally, teachers plan high quality sequences of learning, with interdisciplinary links that support students to be suitably challenged, think, articulate, apply and problem solve fluently.
+In addition students are provided with opportunities to nurture and develop inquiring minds and master lifelong approaches to learning skills.

 Highly effective curriculum implementation will:

-- Utilise direct instruction, modelling and dual coding to reduce cognitive load, effectively share expert knowledge, introduce novel content and demonstrate approaches to learning skills
+- Utilise direct instruction, modelling and dual coding to reduce cognitive load, effectively share expert knowledge, introduce novel content and demonstrate approaches to learning skills.

-- Enhance students depth of understanding, promote new learning and develop their curiosity for life long learning through the use of astute and adaptive questioning that is both probing and thought provoking.
+- Enhance students’ depth of understanding, promote new learning and develop their curiosity for life long learning through the use of astute and adaptive questioning that is both probing and thought provoking.

-- Provide regular high quality feedback that astutely addresses misconceptions, plugs gaps in knowledge and prompts students to be highly reflective learners who engage with success criteria to make significant improvements and progress
+- Provide regular high quality feedback that astutely addresses misconceptions, plugs gaps in knowledge and prompts students to be highly reflective learners who engage with success criteria to make significant improvements and progress.

 ‘Whatever you want to do, if you want to be great at it, you have to love it and be able to make sacrifices for it.’ – Maya Angelou